 Cons of The Agency:

 - You will really need to know how to use imagery to do the design justice

-The Agency costs from $69 per year or $247 for a lifetime licence.
+The Agency costs $69 per year.

 We really like The Agency.
 It makes a superb WordPress portfolio theme with genuine character.
 It’s a little different while still delivering the goods and we applaud it for that.